 - Reducing the frequency of constructing expensive, multi-million dollar waste cells through the diversion of food waste from landfill

-- Mitigating against potential cost increases associated with sending waste to landfill including the introduction of a Regional Waste Levy and reducing the impact of the potential reintroduction of a carbon price
+- Mitigating against potential cost increases associated with sending waste to landfill including the introduction of a Regional Waste Levy and the potential reintroduction of a carbon price

 - Adhering to Council's commitment to economic and environmental sustainability